Ocean Boulevard

 It's perhaps not well known that there's oceanfront in New Hampshire.
 There isn't much: a little strip of coastline.

 Hampton is one of the towns on that coastline.
 Both condos I lived in in Hampton were right off a road that ran alongside the ocean.
-The road is called Ocean Boulevard.
+The road is named Ocean Boulevard.

 One of the condos was less than a 60-second walk to the sidewalk above the beach.
 This shows the sidewalk and Ocean Boulevard:

-I also spent time in another condo on Ocean Boulevard, just down the road.
+I also spent time in a different condo on Ocean Boulevard, just down the road.
 That one had an oceanfront view.
 A sliding glass door opened to a balcony overlooking the ocean:

 I worked from a desk off the left-hand side of that photo.
 Sometimes I'd leave the curtains open to be able to look out over the waves every now and then.